 Select any image to see its source.
 Scroll down to view a healing video.

-Do you know what to do when overwhelming past fears get us caught off guard?
+Do you know what to do when overwhelming past fears catch us off guard?
 I’d like to share these tips with you.

 Drink Lots of Water

 “Studies have shown that being just half a liter dehydrated can increase your cortisol levels,” says Amanda Carlson, RD, director of performance nutrition at Athletes’ Performance, a trainer of world-class athletes.